Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 We were a Nintendo home, but I have distinct memories of playing Atari, Sega or Commodore games at other people’s houses, again often on secondary TV sets.
 The idea is to expand the collection to include more system families.
 I’ll update the list as I go.
 Input from people who grew up with non-Nintendo sets is very welcome.

 I’m also grateful for feedback on the scripts.
 I’m not a coder or scripter beyond markup/CSS, so I’m just yanking wires until I understand what’s going on.
 I’m sure the slangps are atrocious, so feel free to let me know how I’ve screwed up.
-I understand the idea of a cascading pipeline, but what I’m doing is not optimalized in any way.
+I understand the idea of a cascading pipeline, but what I’m doing is not optimized in any way.

 #### Current shortlist for fixes and additions: